 Install the NGDS Software Stack

-The NGDS Software Stack depends on a number of softwaresoftware components, allall of which which will be installed automatically by the NGDS Software Stack installation script (with the exception of Git, see 3.1 Install Git, below).
+The NGDS Software Stack depends on a number of softwaresoftware components, all of which which will be installed automatically by the NGDS Software Stack installation script (with the exception of Git, see 3.1 t, below).
 For the script to successfully run the installation, the computer must have access to the Internet.
 These components include:

 Java Development Kit (JDK)